JiaruiFeng/GOFA/README.md

 # Generative One-For-All (GOFA)
- The source code for paper GOFA: A  generative one-for-all model for joint graph language modeling.
+ The source code for paper [GOFA: A  generative one-for-all model for joint graph language modeling](https://arxiv.org/abs/2407.09709).
 The code is still under clean.
-Feel free to open an issue in Github if you encounter any problem.
+Feel free to open an issue in GitHub if you encounter any problem.

 ## Installation Guide.
 First, clone the code repository and move to the code file.
 Then, create the python environment.
 We provide environment configuration: